2018 Childfree Person of the Year: Emma Palmer

 2015 Childfree Man of the Year: Mario Amaro

-Mario Amaro has dedicated his life to defending our country, has been in the Navy for ten years, and is hoping to become an officer before he retires.
+Mario Amaro (US) has dedicated his life to defending the US, has been in the Navy for ten years, and is hoping to become an officer before he retires.
 He is dedicated to bettering the lives that surround him.
 Mario has won many awards through the Navy and leads many volunteer groups focused on improving navy personals’ lives.
 He strives to set a good example to others when it comes to doing the job right.
 When he is not helping out other people, he is focusing on loving his foster pets and volunteering at the local animal shelter.

 2014 Childfree Woman of the Year: Magenta Baribeau